bwplotka/mimic/README.md

 Other examples can be found in [here](projects).

-## What is `GoCodeIt`?
+## What is `mimic`?

-`GoCodeIt` is a package that allows you to define your configuration using Go and generate this into configuration files your application and tooling understands.
+`mimic` is a package that allows you to define your configuration using Go and generate this into configuration files your application and tooling understands.

-## Why was`GoCodeIt` created?
+## Why was `mimic` created?

-`GoCodeIt` has been built from our past experience using this concept to configure our applications and infratstructre.
+`mimic` has been built from our past experience using this concept to configure our applications and infrastructure.

 It offers not only to show the concept and an implementation example but also to share what we have learned, best practice and patterns that we believe are valuable for everyone.